sile-typesetter/sile/README.md

 ## What is SILE?

-SILE is a typesetting system.
-Its job is to produce beautiful printed documents.
-It’s similar to TeX, but with some ideas borrowed from InDesign, and written with modern technologies in mind.
+SILE is a [typesetting][typesetting] system; its job is to produce beautiful printed documents.
+Conceptually, SILE is similar to [TeX][tex]—from which it borrows some concepts and even syntax and algorithms—but the similarities end there.
+Rather than being a derivative of the TeX family SILE is a new typesetting and layout engine written from the ground up using modern technologies and borrowing some ideas from graphical systems such as [InDesign][indesign].

-## What can I do with it (that I can’t do with TeX)?
+## What can I do with SILE (that I can’t do with TeX)?

-First, have a look at the [show-off file][showoff]

-SILE allows you to
+First, have a look at the [show-off file][showoff].
+SILE allows you to:

 * Produce complex document layouts using frames.